Such a big, fancy house.

 Kristy posted a video warning graphic content and Lucy clicked through, watching shaky iPhone footage of a sunny classroom.

-A pretty black teacher trying to quiet everyone down then shouts and pops in the hallway and the teacher wide-eyed.
+A pretty black teacher trying to quiet everyone then shouts and pops in the hallway and the teacher wide-eyed.
 Urging her children to stand, index finger over her mouth.
 Wiggling her fingers.
 Come, children.
 Hurry.
 She pulls them to the corner.
 POP POP POP in the hallway.
 Lucy can tell the children think it’s a game.
 A man’s unintelligible shouting.
 The teacher’s fingers beckoning madly.
 And they follow her to the corner, crouching.
 Huddling.

 Their baby whispers and light-up shoes.